 No. EAC Condition Implementation Status Compliance Status Description EAC 28 In order to mitigate the loss of use and access to structures used in Aboriginal traditional and current harvesting (e.g. cabins associated with tenured trap lines) as a result of Project reservoir flooding, the EAC Holder must make all reasonable efforts to consult with Aboriginal Groups and FLNR to identify the locations of such structures, including permanent, untenured structures.
 Ongoing In Compliance BC Hydro remains engaged with Saulteau registered trapline holders whose tenure areas are affected by project construction and operations.
 BC Hydro contacts registered trapline holders in advance of any ground disturbance work planned to take place within their respective trapline areas, BC Hydro also shares the quarterly Notices of Construction Activities with registered trapline holders and advises it is available to meet to discuss any questions regarding the activities in the notice.
-Aboriginal groups have also identified two areas containing structures within or near the project area that are used for cultural purposes.
-BC Hydro is continuing to engage with the respective Aboriginal groups around mapping of their cultural interests, and potential measures to avoid or mitigate impacts to these structures.
-BC Hydro has a standing invitation to Aboriginal groups to meet and discuss any issues or concerns regarding the project as construction proceeds, and remain committed to conducting ground truthing with any interested Aboriginal groups in the project activity zone.
+Indigenous groups have also identified two areas containing structures within or near the project area that are used for cultural purposes.
+BC Hydro is continuing to engage with the respective Indigenous groups on their cultural interests and potential measures to avoid or mitigate impacts to these structures.
+BC Hydro has a standing invitation to Indigenous groups to meet and discuss any issues or concerns regarding the project as construction proceeds, and remain committed to conducting ground truthing with any interested Indigenous groups in the project activity zone.
 EAC 28 Where the loss of such structures are identified and confirmed through ground-truthing, the EAC Holder must make reasonable efforts to consult with Aboriginal groups and FLNR to establish measures to compensate for the loss of such structures prior to the loss of the structures.
 Ongoing In Compliance BC Hydro remains engaged with Saulteau registered trapline holders whose tenure areas are affected by project construction and operations.
 BC Hydro contacts registered trapline holders in advance of any ground disturbance work planned to take place within their respective trapline areas, BC Hydro also shares the quarterly Notices of Construction Activities with registered trapline holders and advises it is available to meet to discuss any questions regarding the activities in the notice.
-Aboriginal groups have also identified two areas used for cultural purpose within or near the project area.
-BC Hydro is continuing to engage with the respective Aboriginal groups
+Indigenous groups have also identified two areas containing structures within or near the project area that are used for cultural purposes.
+BC Hydro is continuing to engage with the respective Indigenous groups on their cultural interests and potential measures to avoid or mitigate impacts to these structures.
+BC Hydro has a standing invitation to Indigenous groups to meet and discuss any issues or concerns regarding the project as construction proceeds, and remain committed to conducting ground truthing with any interested Indigenous groups in the project activity zone.